decred/dcrdocs/docs/glossary.md

 #### Private key

-A string of data that allows you to access and spend DCR stored in address associated with the private key.
-When sending DCR from one address to another, the wallet must use the private key of the sending address to sign the transaction.
+An astronomically large secret number that allows DCR to be spent.
+All transactions that spend DRC must include a signature that can only be produced with knowledge of this secret number.

 #### Private passphrase

-A passphrate that is used to encrypt wallet.db files. wallet.db files encrypted with a private passphrase cannot be used without that passphrase.
+A passphrate that is used to encrypt parts of the wallet.db file; most notably private keys.
+A wallet.db file encrypted with a private passphrase cannot be used without that passphrase.

 #### Proof-of-Stake (PoS) voting